Pelmeshrek/TELEGRAM-AGENT/README.md

 The AI agent responds to messages written in private chats in the selected style defined by the SYSTEM_PROMPT variable.
 The AI agent sends a brief summary to the "Favorites" tab, edited according to the SUMMARY_SYSTEM_PROMPT variable.

+All variables in the code are clearly named, so you shouldn't have any questions about where and what to enter.

 If you'd like to support me, here is my USD (TON) wallet address: UQAJ-cXeMPyzrvu3W2ZJ1bj3fL4Y4D7cQeJGknH__NL4nvpg